 Sôsaku Hanga (creative prints, 創作版画 — see Links below) was a term used as early as 1909 by the printmaker Ishii Hakutei (1882-1958) in the Encyclopedia of Liberal Arts (Bungei hyakka zensho).
 The seminal work in the sosaku hanga movement was a self-engraved and self-printed woodblock portrait known as Gyofu (”Fisherman”: 漁夫) by Yamamoto Kanae (1882-1946), which was featured in the magazine Morning Star (Myôjo) in 1904.
 As the movement grew in size and influence, various short-lived magazines and clubs supported and published sosaku hanga, and then in 1918 the "Japanese Creative Print Society" (Nihon sôsaku hanga kyôkai) was formed, becoming the principal organization for creative print makers until its dissolution in 1931 and its rebirth into a more comprehensive print association called the Japan Print Cooperative Society (Nihon hanga kyôkai).

-The most significant figures in the early sosaku hanga movement were Kôshirô Onchi (1891-1955), Hiratsuka Un'ichi (1895-1997), and Shikô Munakata (1903-1975), but there were a large number of innovative artists, many of whom entered the movement as students of these masters.
+The most significant figures in the early sosaku hanga movement included Kôshirô Onchi (1891-1955), Hiratsuka Un'ichi (1895-1997), and Shikô Munakata (1903-1975), but there were a large number of innovative artists, many of whom entered the movement as students of these masters.
 The period from 1904 through the late 1950s was especially fruitful and invigorating time for sosaku hanga artists (excluding the Second World War, of course), but when more widespread international recognition was finally achieved during the first two decades after the War, the cohesiveness of the movement, always somewhat in flux, weakened as artists and their works won increased recognition and were collected outside of Japan.
-Today, despite the application of the term sosaku hanga (by dealers especially) to a diverse number of modern Japanese printmakers, it is difficult, and perhaps impossible, to find the same spirit of groundbreaking inventiveness coupled with group identity to match what existed in the pre-War years.
+Today, despite the application of the term sosaku hanga (by print dealers especially) to a diverse number of modern Japanese printmakers, it is difficult, and perhaps impossible, to find the same spirit of groundbreaking inventiveness coupled with group identity to match what existed in the pre-War years.
 Nevertheless, Japanese artists continue working in a creative-print manner, and a few still exhibit some degree of diffuse influence from the early sosaku hanga masters.

 - Jenkins, Donald: Images from a Changing World: Japanese Prints of the Twentieth Century.
 Portland: Portland Art Museum, 1983.